How to Change Hardware on a Dresser

 What Spray Paint Should I Use for Dresser Knobs?

+Before painting your old knobs or pulls, we need to prime it.
 Yes, the spray paint says that it will stick to metal, but in my experience, it easily scratches off over time.
 But a coat or two of primer will help prevent the scratches.

+Once the primer is dry, you can spray a couple of metallic coats.
+Be sure to read the label of your spray can for application instructions.
 I typically choose a Rustoleum Universal spray paint.
 It says that you can use it on metal (most hardware is metal), so that’s perfect!
+I love that it also has a sheen to it that makes it look more real.

+When using a spray can, keep your distance so you get a light mist on the hardware.
+Too much paint will result in drips.
 With a light mist, you can go back and forth a few times to get a nice thin coat.

+Once it’s dried, it’s best to put a few coats of a topcoat on to once again help your new finish last longer without scratching.
 This may take a little bit of the metallic sheen away, but the way it will protect it is much more important for a lasting finish.
-Here is another great tutorial on how to paint drawer pulls.

-Are your dresser drawers giving you issues??
+Are your drawers giving you issues??
 Learn how to fix old dresser drawers that stick in this post.
 Or learn how to fix old dresser drawers from falling out here.

 How To Change Hardware On A Dresser